for W3c validation

 We work with clients, many of them household names, across a wide range of industries, from blue chip multi-nationals and internationally renown media brands to non-profit organisations and government bodies.

-The Ripple Effect Group were engaged by a large organisation to conduct a digital workplace review.
+Ripple Effect Group were engaged by a large organisation to conduct a digital workplace review.
 The project included in-depth employee research that informed the development of authentic personas and how they interacted with technology in the workplace.

 In parallel, a review of the current technology landscape was conducted to provide a benchmark for the future development of the intranet as a step towards a digital workplace.

-The key objective of the project was to review the introduction of a social communication and collaboration platform to enable the transition towards a digital workplace.
+The key objective of the project was to review the introduction of a social communication and collaboration platform to enable the transition toward a digital workplace.
 The project took into consideration the complex mix of workplace contexts – including manufacturing and production – across a global footprint.

 The project used a tailored version of our HeadStart consulting methodology, underpinned by a human-centred design approach that includes design thinking techniques and agile project management.